rojasecr/MarketplaceQL/README.md

   }
 }
 ```
 This command creates a cart and returns the global id of the new cart.
-As with everything in GraphQL,we could alter the input in order to return additional information about the cart.
+As with everything in GraphQL, we could alter the input in order to return additional information about the cart.
 We will soon see examples of this.

 #### Add an item
 We can add items to the cart by passing the id of the cart and the id of the product we want to add.